Tip: If you have a helpful developer (or some time and coding skills), you could use our API and this solution instead.

 - Click on cell B1

 - Configure the other widget options.
-Disable the Comparison Visualization and adjust the title and size
+Disable the Comparison Visualization and adjust the title

 - Click Add to dashboard to add your Number widget to your dashboard